 - Sliced or Crumbled Sausage

-What to serve with an omelet?
+What to serve with eggs?

 While omelets are filling and can be served on their own, there are a variety of sides that pair well with eggs!